Poster Printing Policies

 - Quantity limitations.
 In the event we observe quantity requests exceeding our policies, or numerous/sequential submissions attempting to work around our quantity limits, a Digital Media Services supervisor will provide further information regarding our quantity limitations and referral to Printing Services in order to complete such requests.

-Once all of the above conditions have been met, we gaurantee posters will be printed in 72-hours.
-Although in some instances we may process posters within shorter periods of time, whether due to low traffic in our service locations and low volume of requests in our order queue, we cannot make any gaurantees for orders to be processed in under 72-hours.
+Once all of the above conditions have been met, we guarantee posters will be printed in 72-hours.
+Although in some instances we may process posters within shorter periods of time, whether due to low traffic in our service locations and low volume of requests in our order queue, we cannot make any guarantees for orders to be processed in under 72-hours.
 This period of time affords us the ability to coordinate and review in the event any technical issues occur requiring maintenance to the poster printer we have at each campus location.

 8. Poster Pickups

 At the time of order submission, clients have the option to indicate the name of an individual that will pickup the poster on their behalf once the order is completed.
 Upon completion of processing and preparing the order, we will send a Ready For Pickup notification.
-After the original submitter or identified individual completing the pickup retrives the order, we will send a Pickup Confirmation email that may serve as a digital receipt.
+After the original submitter or identified individual completing the pickup retrieves the order, we will send a Pickup Confirmation email that may serve as a digital receipt.
 A paper slip will also be provided with the poster for your own records.

 Posters will be stored and provided in Uline plastic sleeves that which can typically hold up to 3-4 posters each.
 The sleeves will help protect your posters in the event it is raining or snowing outside, though we do advise to hold the sleeve from the opening end to ensure no moisture can damage your posters.
 We do not provide or sell any poster mailing tubes or telescoping document holders, however these can be found at nearby USPS, UPS, or Walgreens stores near our Lakeshore or Water Tower Campuses if you anticipate traveling or mailing your posters.